benedikt-weyer/streamline-scheduler-webpage/README.md

 - **Forms**: React Hook Form + Zod
 - **State Management**: React Context + tRPC

-## Integration with Streamline Applications
+## Integration with Plandera Applications

-See [INTEGRATION.md](./INTEGRATION.md) for detailed instructions on integrating Streamline applications with this authentication system.
+See [INTEGRATION.md](./INTEGRATION.md) for detailed instructions on integrating Plandera applications with this authentication system.

 ### Quick Integration Overview

 1. Configure your application with the auth server URL
-2. Add "Sign in with Streamline Account" option
+2. Add "Sign in with Plandera Account" option
 3. Redirect users to the auth server for login
 4. Validate session tokens using the API endpoint
 5. Access user information securely